 Stephan Groß 15.6.

-“Review of the exhibition” via public group video chat with the artists of the exhibition, guests and the GG3 team.
-Please provide drinks to toast.
+“Post-exhibition reading” via public group video chat with the exhibition artists, guests, and the GG3 team.
+Please have drinks available for toasting.

-Link to the chat will be available here from 18:45.
+Link to the chat is available here from 18:45.